aws-cfm-blogs/qdeveloper-subscription-cost-breakdown/README.md

     ### DynamoDB Configuration
     - **DDBTableName**: The name of the DynamoDB table to store cost data (Default: q-developer-subscription-cost-by-user)

-2. Build the Docker container and push it to ECR
+2. Build the Docker container for the batch job and push it to ECR

 ```